 My most memorable assignment was covering an archaeological dig on the remote Chilean island of Rapa Nui (Easter Island), where I also documented the local lifestyle and landscape.

 I’m originally from a region in England called The Potteries, home of England’s fine-china factories.
-My parents immigrated to the U.S. when I was seven, and I have become thoroughly American, except for a slight British accent that pops out when I’m listening to Brits on the telly.
+My parents immigrated to the U.S. when I was seven, and I have become an American citizen and thoroughly American, except for a slight British accent that pops out when I’m listening to Brits on the telly.

-I love to travel, even when it means stuffing my 5’10” frame into a Hobbit-sized coach seat for two nine-hour flights from Hawaii to Europe.
-Recent trips include Norway, Turkey, France, the Greek Isles and New Zealand, all of which I blog about so that I can share the experiences.
+I love to travel, Some of my trips include South Korea, Vietnam, India, Dubai, Norway, Turkey, France, Italy, the Greek Isles, Australia and New Zealand, all of which I blog about so that I can share the experiences.